nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Guarantees:**  An attendance is added to the Student.

 **MSS**
-1. Tutor adds attendance to student by entering command with module and number of lessons.
+1. Tutor adds attendance to student by entering command with student index, module and number of lessons.
 2. GREWZ adds attendance to student.
 Use case ends.